HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Coach | Cook | Creator | Publisher

-A professional writer and self-taught Gfree lifestyle expert on [most] gluten-free things, I’ve always loved cooking and creating delicious foods from scratch for myself and those I love.
+A self-taught Gfree lifestyle expert on [most] gluten-free things, I’ve always loved cooking and creating delicious foods from scratch for myself and those I love.

-My journey began when everything I thought I knew about cooking and eating suddenly changed one day when I discovered I was celiac.
+My journey began when everything I thought I knew about cooking and eating suddenly changed when I discovered I was celiac.
 So, I re-learned how to eat, cook, and navigate through life gluten-free – trusting God and His plan for me.

-I live in what’s known as the Holylands of Central Wisconsin.
+I live in the Holylands of Central Wisconsin.
 All the recipes you’ll find here are gluten-free and inspired by the people and places I love most.
-Whenever possible, I cook with seasonal ingredients using whole foods – Making dishes suitable for everyday life and all food lovers gathered at the same table.
+Whenever possible, I cook with seasonal ingredients using fresh whole foods, making dishes suitable for everyday life and bringing food lovers together at the same table.
+I hope my recipes, and tips can make your life a little easier.

-Gfree cooking, health, and wellness ARE my life.
-And this little corner of the internet is where I share what I’ve learned – Where my passion IS to nourish everyday GfreeDeliciously!
+Gfree cooking, maintaining my healthy gut, and wellness are my life.
+This little corner of the internet is where I share what I’ve learned—where my passion is to nourish every GfreeDeliciously!

 Thanks for stopping by!